tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-procedures-and-change.md

 ### Procurement schedules and framework contracts

 The defining cadence shift is from project-by-project procurement to long framework contracts with fixed partners, the LS Buurtaanpak framework signed in January 2026 and the earlier infracontracten from 2024.
-The contractor-side detail, the parties, the terms and the area-based assignment, is in [contractor management](contractor-management.md).

 On materials, the metering side runs on multi-year frameworks (the smart-meter awards and the 2025 modular DSMR6 tender).
 The procurement schedule is thus consolidating into fewer, longer commitments rather than recurring competitive